runemadsen/rune.js/index.md

 r.path(0, 0).lineTo(100, 0).curveTo(100, 100, 0, 100, 0, 0);
 ```

-You can read about these functions in the [documentation](#), but the most important thing is that they all create a new shape object, add it to the stage, and return it.
-This means that you can save the object into a variable and chain functions after each other.
+You can read about these functions in the [documentation](documentation.html), but they all create a new shape object and add it to the stage.
+Shape objects can be saved into variables, and many of their functions allow chaining.

 ```js
 var myRect = r.rect(0, 0, 100, 50)
   .move(...)
   .fill(...);
 ```

+The next two sections are about two of the more complex shapes, `Rune.Polygon` and `Rune.Path`.

 ### Polygons